 Laundromats – how to use them?

-Choose a washing machine and put inside your clothes.
+Choose a washing machine and put there your clothes.
 After that, you need to approach the cash register.
 Here you need to choose a number of the washing machine where your laundry was placed.
 Payments can be made in cash or by card.
 After payment, the washing machine selected by us will start automatically.
 Washing powder and softening liquid are added automatically to each wash, so you do not have to bring anything with you.
 Payment for drying has to be done in the same way as for laundry.
 It is worth checking if 15 minutes of drying will allow you to take dry clothing to the hotel.
 We had a few things that required a second drying round.

 A self-service laundry is a very convenient option for travellers.
 We checked it perfectly during our stay in Japan and now also in Spain.
 During the laundry process, you can go out and come back at the time which is displayed on the washing machine panel.
 There is also an ironing service available.
-In general – this was a very nice experience: very clean laundromat with affordable prices.
+In general – this was a very nice experience: a very clean laundromat with affordable prices.
 I would highly recommend this place if you are looking to do your laundry.

 Price for 30 minutes washing costs from 4.5 to 8 Euro, drying (15 minutes) – 2 Euro.
 The laundry room is open every day from 9.00 a.m. to 9.00 p.m.